daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ## Docker

 You will use Docker to create reproducible, sharable and shippable computing environments for your analyses.
 For this you will need a Docker account.
-You can sign up for a free one here: https://store.docker.com/signup?next=%2F%3Fref%3Dlogin
+You can sign up for a free one [here](https://store.docker.com/signup?next=%2F%3Fref%3Dlogin).

-After signing-up and signing into the Docker Store, go here: https://store.docker.com/editions/community/docker-ce-desktop-windows and click on the "Get Docker" button on the right hand side of the screen.
+After signing-up and signing into the Docker Store, go [here](https://store.docker.com/editions/community/docker-ce-desktop-windows) and click on the "Get Docker" button on the right hand side of the screen.
 Then follow the installation instructions on that screen.

 After installation, restart Powershell and type the following to ask for the version: